T

 Clérigos Church and Tower

-Climb the iconic Baroque bell tower for panoramic views of Porto and the Douro River.
-The church itself is also a beautiful example of 18th-century architecture.
+Climb the 225 steps of this Baroque bell tower for panoramic views of Porto and the Douro River.
+The church itself is also an impressive example of religious architecture.

 3. Afternoon